 IDH: So you could see there was something marketable.

-RP: Right.
+RICHARD: Right.
 About two months later I got call from the director of the Center for Professional Development at Dartmouth College.
 He told me he’d spoken to someone at Valparaiso Law School and they wanted to implement the system at Dartmouth.
 So that was how we started.

 Once I realized it was truly a company, I brought some friends together who had capital to invest.
 We spoke about it and decided we needed a day-to-day operations person.
 Ben was the first person I called.
 Thankfully, he said yes, and we’ve been together since April 2014.